griffda/PROCESS-/documentation/proc-pages/usage.md

 # Usage

+## Example Jupyter notebooks

+The `examples` directory contains Jupyter notebooks to interactively demonstrate usage of Process.
+After installation, this is probably the best place to start.
+The `examples/README.md` contains help on running these notebooks.

 ## Running Process
 Process can be run in two main modes, SingleRun (where Process runs once) and VaryRun (where Process runs multiple times, varying iteration parameters until a solution is found (what used to be run_process.py)).